Executive Director, Carolina Common Enterprise, Durham, North Carolina

 Me’Lea Connelly, Vice President

-2018 Bush Fellow, Me’Lea Connelly is an activist, artist, founder of economic resistance organization, Blexit and Director of Association for Black Economic Power.
-An inaugural fellow of Nexus Community Partners’ Northstar Black Cooperative Fellowship and Cooperative Development TA Cohort, Me’Lea is leading the effort to establish the only Black-led credit union in the state of Minnesota set to be based on the Northside of Minneapolis, MN.
-Me’Lea serves on the Marketing and Outreach Committee.
+2018 Bush Fellow, Me’Lea Connelly is an activist, artist, and founder of Blexit.
+An inaugural fellow of Nexus Community Partners’ Northstar Black Cooperative Fellowship and Cooperative Development TA Cohort, Me’Lea serves on the Marketing and Outreach Committee.

 Dana Curtis, Treasurer

 Dana Curtis is a native Texan and attended the University of Texas at Dallas where she studied Literature and Philosophy before attending graduate school at Texas Woman’s University.
 She left academia to join the labor movement as a union organizer before getting involved in cooperatives.
 As one of the founding members of the Workers’ Assembly at Black Star Co-op Pub and Brewery, Curtis oversaw the membership and investment campaign which brought the co-op from a dream to reality.
 She currently serves as the Board President of the US Federation of Worker Cooperatives and is a worker-owner at Key Figures, an accounting and business services firm in Austin.
 She has committed her life to social justice and strongly believes in the transformative power of the cooperative model.
 Curtis was elected to the Shared Capital Board of Directors in 2016 after being nominated by Black Star Co-op Pub and Brewery.
 She has served as Treasurer and Chair of the Finance Committee since 2016, and also serves on the Executive Committee.

 Assistant Director, Food Co-op Initiative, Champaign-Urbana, Illinois